 - Fulfil individual eligibility criteria for director, writer or producer as outlined below

 Writers are eligible to apply if they have at least one writing credit on any of the following:

-- A screen-based work, including a drama broadcast on TV or online, documentaries, self-funded short film or web series, student film or artists’ moving image
+- A screen-based work, including a drama broadcast on TV or online, documentary, self-funded short film or web series, student film or artists’ moving image

-- A professionally produced theatre or radio play or stand-up comedy show, which may be demonstrable by positive reviews or professional recommendation
+- A professionally produced theatre or radio play or stand-up comedy show, which has received positive attention, demonstrable by reviews or professional recommendation

 - A published novel or a collection of short stories or poems, or self-published writing that has a demonstrable audience or following e.g. a blog, zine or podcast